Antonio de Espejo: The Pueblos

 Taos Pueblo today still resembles the towns Espejo visited in the Rio Grande Valley of New Mexico.

 In February 1583, Espejo arrived at the territory of the Piros, the most southerly of the Pueblo villagers.
-From there the Spanish continued up the Rio Grande.
+From there, the Spanish continued up the Rio Grande.
 Espejo described the Pueblo villages as "clean and tidy".
 The houses were multi-storied and made of adobe bricks.
-"They make very fine tortillas," Espejo commented, and the Pueblos also served the Spanish turkeys, beans, corns, and pumpkins.
+"They make very fine tortillas," Espejo commented, and the Pueblos also served the Spanish turkeys, beans, corn, and pumpkins.
 The people "did not seem to be bellicose".
 The southernmost Pueblos had only clubs for weapons plus a few "poor Turkish bows and poorer arrows".
 Further north, the Indians were better armed and more aggressive.
-Some of the Pueblo towns were large, Espejo described Zia as having 1,000 houses and 4,000 men and boys.
+Some of the Pueblo towns were large; Espejo described Zia as having 1,000 houses and 4,000 men and boys.
 In their farming, the Pueblos used irrigation "with canals and dams, built as if by Spaniards".
 The only Spanish influence that Espejo noted among the Pueblos was their desire for iron.
 They would steal any iron article they could find.

 Espejo explored the Verde River valley of Arizona looking for silver mines.

 Espejo confirmed that the two priests had been killed by the Indians in the pueblo of Puala, near present-day Bernalillo.
 As the Spanish approached the Pueblo the inhabitants fled to the nearby mountains.
 The Spanish continued their explorations, east and west of the Rio Grande apparently with no opposition from the Indians.
 Near Acoma, they noted that a people called Querechos lived in the mountains nearby and traded with the townspeople.
 These Querechos were Navajo.
 The closely related Apache of the Great Plains during this period were also called Querechos.